 William Strauss and Neil Howe predicted in The Fourth Turning, that once the cultural war was complete we would enter a period of great crisis, the fourth turning.
 They thought the cultural war would conclude perhaps around 2005 (ish).
-Most of us can see now, it ended in 2019 with total defeat of anything close to an authentic conservative worldview.
+Most of us can see now, it ended in 2019 with the total defeat of anything close to an authentic conservative worldview.
 Read chapter four of their book; pandemic, the great economic devaluing, grey champions - it is all there.
 Their observation of the cyclic nature of history is spot on from my observation, and it is hard to argue that their book, originally written in 1999 is not proving accurate as well.

 What Does This Mean?

 They predicted a crisis that would define the lives and worldview of a generation, specifically generation Z, those youngsters still in college or freshly graduated.
 These folks just entered a world or were preparing to enter on filled with hope, promise and prosperity.
 The events surrounding COVID-19 have done damage to the economy we cannot yet even reckon.
 I suspect the virus will not be the worst of our troubles this year - real evil lurks in the shadows.
 This will change the lives of these youngsters - it will shape them in the way it shaped the youngsters coming of age in the depression and WWII.
 I have written a lot about the Fourth Turning here and in a couple of books, I hoped it would never become a reality.
 But here we are.

 However, all is not doom and gloom.
 The thing that has always emerged from past events is a young generation that went into adulthood and changed things.
-Hardened and shaped but the smack of dire reality, it has been the crisis generation that has in each prior event rebuilt, changed and corrected things.
+Hardened and shaped by the smack of dire reality, it has been the crisis generation that has in each prior event rebuilt, changed, and corrected things.

 I am sorry this burden falls to my children, to their generation, but this is the nature of things.
 We older folks need to love them, support them and pass along everything our grandparents taught us.